n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Results

 Suppose, for concreteness, that $c_1 = 1$, $c_2 = 1000$, and $\ve=0.1$.
 Then,

 If we set this equation to zero, we find two distinct values of $|b|$ that result in zero total heterogeneity:

 where $|b| = 0$ or $|b| = 0.1$.
 Since we assumed $b<0$, the only possible non-trivial root is $b = -0.1$.
-This observation shows that the resumption of phase-locking with this choice of heterogeneity is due to a cancellation of lower- and higher-order heterogeneity terms (note that the same cancellation above is possible for $b>0$ if $c_1 = -1$).
-In actual systems, such a perfect cancellation is unlikely, and we make no claims about whether or not it occurs in nature.
-It is nevertheless a notable feature of our chosen example, which is captured by the proposed reduction.
+This observation shows that the resumption of phase-locking with this choice of heterogeneity is due to a cancelation of \yp{first- and second-order} heterogeneity terms (note that the same cancelation \yp{in \eqref{eq:b_cancel}} is possible for $b>0$ if $c_1 = -1$). $\blacksquare$ \end{remark}